 Inheritance tax: If the estate is taxable, at least part of the inheritance tax payable will need to be paid before the Grant of Probate is issued.
-In order to gain an idea of the likely tax bill, you can consult the inheritance tax calculator on the HMRC website here.
+To gain an idea of the likely tax bill, you can consult the inheritance tax calculator on the HMRC website here.

 In usual times, where a full Inheritance Tax Return is not required, estates are dealt with on average within 4 – 6 months, although this does depend upon how quickly responses are received from various authorities.

-Grant of Probate: Typically, obtaining the grant of probate in a simple cases takes around 2 to 3 months, and where a full Inheritance Tax Return is required 4 to 5 months.
+Grant of Probate: Typically, obtaining the grant of probate in a simple case takes around 2 to 3 months, and where a full Inheritance Tax Return is required 4 to 5 months.